pingpong-labs/sky/generators.md

 <a name="scaffold"></a>
 ### Generate a scaffold resource

-For some cases we may need to be faster in making resource.
+For some cases, we may need to be faster in making resource.
 Let's say we're making a CRUD.
 First we have to create a migration, then the controller, and then the model and the others stuffs.
 If we use the commands to make it one by one, it is inefficient and will take a long time.
 That is where the "generate:scaffold" useful.
-With this command we can create a CRUD with just one command.
+With this command, we can create a CRUD with just one command.

 ```
 php artisan generate:scaffold task --fields="name:string, description=text"
 ```

 From the example above we can see how easy it is to create a crud just one command.
-The first parameter is the name of entity being in singular convention.
-For example, if you want to create a `users` CRUD, you just need to use `user`.
+The first parameter is the name of the entity being in the singular convention.
+For example, if you want to create users CRUD, you just need to use user.
 You have to follow singular convention.

 ```
 php artisan generate:scaffold user